alex-polus/IngredientIQ/README.md

 ### First Time Setup
 1. **API Configuration:** If you haven't set environment variables, you'll be prompted to enter:
-   - Your OpenAI API key
+   - Your OpenAI-compatible API key
    - Your API base URL (e.g., for OpenRouter: `https://openrouter.ai/api/v1`)

 2. **Food Log File:** Enter the path to your JSON food log file: